 I love Ghee’s nutty subtle flavour and I use it consistently now – roasting vegetables or when searing meat (try it you’ll love it!)
-Add to this the host of health benefits that ghee offers (please see our Post Why Do People Rave About The Health Benefits of Ghee?) and guaranteed ghee will become a staple in your house too.
+Add to this the host of health benefits that ghee offers (please see our recent post Why Do People Rave About The Health Benefits of Ghee?) and guaranteed ghee will become a staple in your house too.

 Preparation: 15 minutes